 Gregg Orifici is an international educator passionate about sustainability, development, peace and social justice, foreign language learning and international program development.
 He holds a B.A. in Russian and Political Science, with a specialization in International Relations from Tulane University (where he studied abroad in Russia and Italy).
 At Vanderbilt University, he earned a J.D. and focused his studies on international law.
 He is admitted to the State Bar of California.
 Before joining UNH, Gregg was the communications director at World Learning and the School for International Training and then a managing director at Living Routes Study Abroad, leading its marketing, admissions and university relations efforts.

-Administrative Director for Study Abroad
+Administrative Director for Education Abroad

 Catherine D'Auteuil is originally from the United Kingdom and graduated from King Alfred’s College, Winchester, England with a B.A. in American Studies and English.
 She traveled to the University of Southern Maine in 1996 where she participated in an exchange program.
 She moved to the U.S. in 2000 to pursue a Masters degree in Higher Education (specializing in International Education) at the University of Maine and went on to work in the Office of International Programs as the Study Abroad Advisor.
 Most recently she was the Assistant Director of International Student Life at the University of Georgia.